thegetty/quire-docs/CONTRIBUTING.md

 **Create a Pull Request in GitHub**
 1. Click the blue-button that says “Create Pull Request.”
 This will take you to GitHub.com.
-2. Confirm that the branch in the base drop-down menu is the `main` branch of the `quire-docs` repo.
+2. Confirm that the branch in the base repository drop-down menu is the `main` branch of the `thegetty/quire-docs` repo.
+The head repository will be `GitHub-username/quire-docs`.
+(For example, `quire-user/quire docs`.)
+The compare branch should be the one you just created.
-3. You can leave the default title or type a new title and description for your pull request.
+3. You can leave the default title or type a new title and description.
-4. On the right-hand side, you will see an option to choose a reviewer.
-Choose **@erin-cecele** and she will receive a notification of your pull request.
-5. Click the green-button that says “Create Pull Request” if all your changes are ready for review.
-Or click the drop-down arrow and choose “Create Draft Pull Request” if you are still making changes that will be included in this particular pull request.
+4. Click the green-button that says “Create Pull Request” if all your changes are ready for review.
+Or click the drop-down arrow and choose “Create Draft Pull Request” if you are still making changes.
-6. Once your pull request has been reviewed and approved, you will see your work merged into the Quire documentation and website!!
+5. Once your pull request has been reviewed and approved, you will see your work merged into the Quire documentation and website!!

 Here are a few tips when submitting your pull request:
 - If this is your first time putting in a pull request on a project like this, we recommend the [*First Contributions* command line](https://github.com/firstcontributions/first-contributions), or Kent C. Dodds' video series, [“How to Contribute to an Open Source Project on GitHub”](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)
 - Reference any relevant issues or supporting documentation in your pull request description (for example, “Closes #203.”)
-- Follow the pull request remplate to explain what the changes do and what your approach was.
+- Follow the pull request template to explain what the changes do and what your approach was. (*Coming soon*.)
-- Include screenshots of the before and after if relevant.
+- Include screenshots of the before and after, if relevant.
-- You may receive feedback or requests for changes to your pull request from Quire’s core team before your work can be merged.
+- You may receive feedback or requests for changes to your pull request from the Quire team before your work can be merged.
 Answer questions in the pull request comments, make changes and new commits if needed, or suggest alternate solutions if you have them.

 Thank your for reading our `quire-docs` Contributing Guidelines.
-To learn more in the *Open Source Guide*’s [“How to Contribute to Open Source”](https://opensource.guide/how-to-contribute/).
+To learn more about contributing to open-source projects check out the *Open Source Guide*’s [“How to Contribute to Open Source”](https://opensource.guide/how-to-contribute/).

 **At this point, we hope you feel ready to contribute!
 But don’t hesitate to [ask for help or clarification](mailto:quire@getty.edu), everyone’s a beginner at first.
 And thank you again for your interest in making Quire a better tool for all!** 🦄